 Sensitive people are very reflective, and if they stay in intense environments for a long time, they can become overwhelmed.
 Therefore, we need a break from our daily routine to interrupt the monotony.
 It is like recharging our mind’s batteries before they run down.

 Keep a slot of time in a day for yourself.
 By taking specific time out of our day to stop and think, we become more aware of our mind and emotions.
-Some people like to go for a walk; some like to write a journal and some like to sip a warm tea.
+Some people like to go for a walk; some like to write a journal, and some want to sip warm tea.
 Whichever way you would like to choose, just take a break from everything else (including your phone) and be with yourself

 Radiate boundless love towards the entire world — above, below, and across — unhindered, without ill will, without enmity.” – The Buddha

 Helping others can help us in associating sensitivity as our strength.
-Just being there when someone needs us, listening and understanding someone’s pain can give us a deep perspective of emotions.
-Helping others channels a positive emotion in us.
-We feel happy about our sensitivity which enables us to connect with others.
+Just being there when someone needs us, listening, and understanding someone’s pain can give us an in-depth perspective of emotions.
+Helping others channels a positive feeling in us.
+We feel happy about our sensitivity, which enables us to connect with others.
 Consequently, our sensitivity becomes meaningful to us.

-I hope you will find your own way to turn your sensitivity into a strength.
-Love and Sunshine from Rose Colored Glasses.
+I hope you will find your way to turn your sensitivity into a strength.
+Love and Sunshine.